 Cabinet & Internals

-The wood cabinet itself was built new from black melamine and purchased from Scott Evans.
+The wood cabinet itself was built new from black melamine by Scott Evans.
 The cabinet runs original Pac-Man circuitry, with a rebuilt power supply and rebuilt Wells 4600 monitor.

 The cabinet was finished in 2017, built from empty to complete cabinet in the four days before California Extreme 2017.